Electro Stil Übersicht

 Was ist Electro?

-The funky side of Electro can include sung vocals, is also known as Electro-Funk, and was a basis of the freestyle genre (initially "Latin hip-hop").
+The funky side of Electro can include sung vocals, is also known as Electro-Funk, and was a basis of the freestyle genre (initially "Latin hip-hop"), which has its own tag.
 The Techno side of Electro is rooted in the music of Cybotron and Model 500, and was defined more fully in the '90s by artists such as Drexciya and Anthony Rother.
 The term or prefix Electro is also applied to synth-pop and industrial dance music with little or no hip-hop connection, but which just incorporated similarly styled beat patterns, instrumentation, and overall feel.

-In recent years, club and mainstream dance music has been infiltrated by a more modern and rock-influenced sound, now known as "Electro-House" and sometimes just referred to as Electro.
+In recent years, club and mainstream dance music has been infiltrated by a more modern and rock-influenced sound, now known as Electro House (which has its own tag), and sometimes just referred to as Electro.
 This sound usually features a loud, four to the floor kickdrum with melodies and basslines remeniscent of 80's synth-pop.
-As with Electroclash and in contrast with pure Electro, Electro-House is often dominated by lead synths or samples which use distortion as a characteristic effect; examples include some of the music of Justice or Kavinsky.
+As with Electroclash (which also has its own tag), and in contrast with pure Electro, Electro-House is often dominated by lead synths or samples which use distortion as a characteristic effect; examples include some of the music of Justice or Kavinsky.

 On Discogs, Electro is a style tag in both the Electronic and Hip Hop genres.
 If in doubt which genre applies, ask in the Database Forum.